0-Gixty-0/Grupp-11-OOPP/README.md

 Two concrete implementations of abstract classes (BasicMapGenerator, BasicWorldGenerator) for creating Map and World.

 #### Why
-I choose to make AWorldGenerator and AMapGenerator to follow the DIP, so that the game may use any type of world and map generation.
+I choose to make AWorldGenerator and AMapGenerator abstract to follow the DIP, so that the game may use any type of world and map generation.
 These two classes can/should be interfaces as they only contain one method each, i choose to make them abstract classes for four reasons.
-This also uses the factory pattern which is a great way to do the same thing different ways with a common interface.

 (1) I dont wany any class to be able to be a Map/World generator, making classes that are Map/World generators be subclasses of abstract classes rather than interface implementors makes it so it cant be subclasses of anything else.